 Adding new directories to your user or global

 $PATH variable is pretty simple.
-This allows you execute commands and scripts stored on nonstandard locations without needing to type the full path to the executable.
+This allows you to execute commands and scripts stored on nonstandard locations without needing to type the full path to the executable.

-The same instructions apply for any Linux distribution, including Ubuntu, CentOS, RHEL, Debian and Linux Mint.
+The same instructions apply for any Linux distribution, including Ubuntu, CentOS, RHEL, Debian, and Linux Mint.